ashley3schultz/teafolio/README.md

 * Admin can delete any post
 * Admin can grant or remove admin permissions for other members.

-## Using the API
+## The Live App
-Superiori-Tea-API is hosted on Heroku and can be viewed at https://superiori-tea-api.herokuapp.com/
+Teafolio is hosted on Heroku and can be viewed at https://teafolio.herokuapp.com/

 ## Manual Installation